PrestaShop/prestashop-specs/back-office/wishlist.md

 Functional rules:
 Who can benefit from this feature?
-Only logged-in users can create a favourites list
+Only logged-in users can create a favorites list
 1. Click on New wishlist
 2. A pop-in appears with a text field to fill in the name of the desired list.
 3. Option to cancel a list creation